 You can use texture hammers, ball pein hammers, a rolling mill, etching, different metals, and patinas to alter the appearance of your disks.
 The creative possibilities are endless!!!
 You can also vary the shape of your earrings or pendant by sawing a geometric shape such as a diamond or square or flower before doming.
 Add gemstones or granulate with tiny balls!!
 Check out our Pinterest page for more domed jewellery inspiration!

 - metal sheet.
-Kathy used 22 gauge sterling for her domed earrings but the gauge can be varied depending on the size and look you want for your project.
+22 gauge sterling for domed earrings but the gauge can be varied depending on the size and look you want for your project.
 Generally the smaller the dome the thinner the gauge.
 A thick piece of sheet in a small diameter indent will just take up the space and not dome.
 And keep in mind that the thicker the metal the longer it will take to dome.
 With large forms you could go as thick as 20 gauge, but we recommend keeping between 20 and 24, and no thinner than 28 gauge for very small pieces.

 - 20 gauge wire for earring hooks or posts, available in Argentium, sterling, or gold filled.
 Check out our multi-size looping pliers – great for forming earring hooks!